- Starred in the Hulu original comedy series The Mindy Project, which she also wrote and executive produced

 - Previously best known for her work on the critically acclaimed, Emmy Award-winning NBC show The Office

-- Credits include The 40 Year Old Virgin, No Strings Attached, Five Year Engagement, Despicable Me, Wreck-it Ralph and Inside Out
+- Credits include Oceans 8, Late Night, Despicable Me, Wreck-it Ralph and Inside Out among many others

 - Author of the New York Times bestsellers Is Everyone Hanging Out Without Me And Other Concerns and Why Not Me?